Published on Jan 09, 2020 and last reviewed on Sep 02, 2022 - 5 min read

 Psychotherapy:

-As bipolar disorder progresses, the patient faces issues in their day to day social life including emotional disturbances, fear of recurrence of illness, interpersonal difficulties, issues related to marriage, family, child-bearing and parenting, academics. or occupational problems.
+Asbipolar disorderprogresses, the patient faces issues in their day-to-day social life including emotional disturbances, fear of recurrence of illness, interpersonal difficulties, issues related to marriage, family, child-bearing and parenting, and academics. or occupational problems.
 To overcome these problems, psychotherapy is required along with proper medication.
 Psychotherapy includes:

-2) CBT - In CBT, patients are taught about cognitive-behavioral skills for coping with different stressors and the problems related to stressors.
+(ii) CBT - In CBT, patients are taught cognitive-behavioral skills for coping with different stressors and the problems related to stressors.

-3) IPT/SRT - The aim of IPT/SRT is to improve and maintain a regular pattern of daily activities.
+(iii) IPT/SRT - IPT/SRT aims to improve and maintain a regular pattern of daily activities.
 For example sleeping, eating, physical activities, and emotions.

-Ensure that the patient consumes the correct dose as prescribed by doctor and withdrawal should be gradual of any of these drugs to decrease chances of remission.
-Continuous monitoring of drug side effects, blood level, physical checkups as protocol.
-Long term antidepressants should be avoided and prophylaxis should be done with antipsychotics and mood stabilizers.
+Ensure that the patient consumes the correct dose as prescribed by the doctor and withdrawal should be gradual of any of these drugs to decrease chances of remission.
+Continuous monitoring of drug side effects, blood level, and physical checkups as protocol.
+Long-term antidepressants should be avoided and prophylaxis should be done with antipsychotics and mood stabilizers.

-Extreme Clinical Depression - The main difference between these two are episode of mania.
+Extreme Clinical Depression - The main difference between these two is episodes of mania.
 Manic episodes are absent in extreme clinical depression while present in bipolar disorder.

 Schizophrenia - Schizophrenic patients show characteristic qualities like hallucinations and delusions.
 Hallucinations are fake perceptions without an object.
-Delusion are pathological wrong believes.
+Delusion is a pathological wrong belief.

 Substance Misuse - There are traces of substances that can be detected medically by lab investigations.
 Moreover, patients also show signs and symptoms that are related to that substance.

-Take a good diet, exercise regularly, prevent triggers like stress, alcohol, smoking, drug abuse, and caffeine.
-Do not be afraid of this illness, do not need to isolate such patients.
-Despite isolation, provide a healthy environment for the patient.
-If you are the patient, try not to take stress, join different community groups that involve you to keep you busy and active.
-Do not consider yourself alone, as there are many diseases that have any permanent cure, but with treatment and lifestyle modification, the person can live a healthy life and keep him or herself in a joyful life.
+Bipolar disorder can be prevented by taking a good diet, exercising regularly, and preventing triggers like stress, alcohol, smoking, drug abuse, and caffeine.
+One should not be afraid of this illness and there is no need to isolate such patients.
+Despite the isolation, it is important to provide a healthy environment for the patient.
+The affected individual should try not to take stress, and join different community groups that keep them involved, busy, and active.
+One should not consider themselves alone, as many diseases do not have any permanent cure, but with treatment and lifestyle modification, the person can live a healthy and joyful life.

 Bipolar disorder or manic depression is a mental health condition that causes severe mood swings.
 There is no permanent cure for bipolar disorder, but the condition can be improved or treated by a combination of behavior therapy, psychotherapy, and mood stabilizers.